Baichenjia/Contrastive-UCB/README.md

 This is a Pytorch implementation for our paper on

+Shuang Qiu, Lingxiao Wang, Chenjia Bai, Zhuoran Yang, and Zhaoran Wang.
 Contrastive UCB:
-Provably Efficient Contrastive Self-Supervised Learning in Online Reinforcement Learning
+Provably Efficient Contrastive Self-Supervised Learning in Online Reinforcement Learning. *International Conference on Machine Learning (ICML), 2022*

 ## Install
 To install the requirements, follow these steps: